LaSalle Corbell Pickett: Personal life

 Sallie Corbell married Gen. George Pickett on September 15, 1863, a short time after his famous charge at Gettysburg.
 They had two sons: George Edward Pickett (1864–1911), who died at sea returning from the Philippines on an Army transport ship, and David Corbell Pickett (1866–1874), who died in childhood.
-When the war was over, fearing retaliation for his hanging of 22 Union soldiers, the General and his wife went to Canada for a year, living at the St. Laurent Hotel in Montreal.
+When the war was over, fearing retaliation for his hanging of 22 Union soldiers, the general and his wife went to Canada for a year, living at the St. Laurent Hotel in Montreal.

-She died on March 22, 1931, and was originally buried at Abbey Mausoleum, Arlington National Cemetery, due to the fact that women weren't allowed to be buried in the Confederate section of Hollywood Cemetery in Richmond, Virginia.
-In 1998 she was reinterred in front of her husband.
+She died on March 22, 1931, and was originally buried at Abbey Mausoleum in Arlington, Virginia, due to the fact that women weren't allowed to be buried in the Confederate section of Hollywood Cemetery in Richmond, Virginia.